plenoptic-org/plenoptic_presentations/2026-07-03_fens-workshop/slides.md

 <!-- .element: style="font-size:1.5em" -->

+#note: big picture goal of plenoptic:

+you've fit your model to data, done some model comparison, and are convinced that it does a decent job on the data you've collected. but you want to move forward, you want to design follow-up experiments that stress-test you model, to ensure that the data you collected wasn't a fluke, and to test your model on what machine-learning folks often call "out-of-distribution data", of the sort it hasn't seen before.

-#note: big picture goal of plenoptic, of using model-optimized stimulus is to better understand computational visual models, the information they consider important and unimportant. these methods can also help you compare among competing models and improve your existing models.
+plenoptic provides tools to do this, which allow you to better understand computational visual models, the information they consider important and unimportant. these methods can also help you compare among competing models and improve your existing models.

 with plenoptic, we seek to do all this with model-optimized stimuli